 The below instruments are those that I commonly recommend for new players with a few notes on each one.
 Any of these horns will serve a player through their beginning and into their intermediate years of playing.
 However, at some point all of these instruments will hold a player back and will need to be replaced with a higher quality instrument.
 Instruments on the top of this list are more highly recommended.
 Additionally, if you know your student is interested in playing long term, investing in a higher quality instrument early may help them develop faster and will last longer into their development.
 I always recommend purchasing the highest quality instruments that you are comfortable with.

 One note, this is not an exhaustive list of every single trumpet that is available that falls within this category.
 These are the instruments that I personally have the most experience with and can recommend (based on needs) without reservation.
 I have listed what I consider to be the best at several price points.

 Links all go to Amazon however, prices can vary significantly at different outlets so shop around for the best price.
 Amazon is generally close to the lowest price unless a particular model is on sale elsewhere.

-Carol Brass – CTR 2000H Student Trumpet : Carol Brass is a newer instrument company based out of Taiwan.
-They make consistent instruments that play well.
-These instruments are a great choice and are very affordable.
-However, repairs with this instrument start to become difficult as parts are not as common.
-In addition, the material and design quality is not as high as Yamaha or Jupiter which means that students will grow out of this instrument faster.
-However, this is a solid first instrument that I can easily recommend and should last a player into their high school career.
+Carol Brass – CTR 2000H Student Trumpet : Carol Brass is a relatively new instrument company based out of Taiwan.
+Their instruments play well and are mechanically very well made.
+These instruments are a great choice and are affordable.
+However, repairs with this instrument start to become difficult as parts are not as common but can be ordered.
+This instrument is currently very difficult to find in a store but are easily available online.
+This is a solid first instrument that I can easily recommend and should last a player into their high school career.